How Artificial Intelligence and Music Are Coming Together in 2025

 It seems like AI is shaping nearly every aspect of life as it continues to develop.
 You’ve doubtlessly heard plenty about its applications in business and the sciences, but what about the arts?
 As it turns out, artificial intelligence and music already work together, and their connection is growing.

 The thought of AI influencing art seems strange, but it’s happening all around you.
-From the streaming services you use to music sales to even composing, musical AI is everywhere.
+From the streaming services you use to music sales to even composing, AI in music is everywhere.
 As technology keeps getting better, it will play an even more significant role in the music industry.

 Here’s a closer look at how AI is shaping music, and where it can go from here.